masakudamatsu/equiluminant-color-picker/README.md

-# luminance-picker
+# luminance-picker server

-A web app to pick a color for a specified luminance level
+A database server that returns a shade of saturated blue that matches the user's selected luminance contrast ratio against pure black